 It also gives you the formal opportunity to have your questions answered in writing rather than being fobbed off in endless meetings.

 It may result in additional compensation for you

 If you do go to tribunal and win, the tribunal can award you additional compensation if your employer has failed to follow the grievance process correctly.
 Similarly, if you have failed to follow it then your compensation can be reduced.
 The range of possible adjustment is 0-25%.

 If you are dismissed, it will help you to prove a claim for unfair dismissal if you can show that the proper procedure was not followed.
 So by doing this now you are helping yourself later on.

 If your employer sees that you have a good chance of succeeding at a tribunal, the more likely they are to offer you a decent settlement agreement, whether or not you actually have any intention of going to tribunal.

 To sum up on raising a grievance

-You should see raising a grievance as a tool to get you what you want, be it a resolution so that you can continue working, or the first stage of negotiating a settlement agreement.
-A grievance is a means to an end and not and end in itself.
+You should see raising a grievance at work as a tool to get you what you want, be it a resolution so that you can continue working, or the first stage of negotiating a settlement agreement.
+A grievance is a means to an end and not an end in itself.

 Indeed it may just be the start of them, so be smart and know what you want to gain from this process before even sitting down at your computer and starting to type.

-If you can’t think of a resolution, then you should you be raising a grievance in the first place?
+If you can’t think of a resolution, then ask yourself whether you should be raising a grievance in the first place?